jondgoodwin/progling/content/post/reference-lifecycle.md

 will be invalid to use.

-To protect against this, an interior reference can only be obtained from a dependently-typed reference only if its permission is `imm` or `uni`.
+To protect against this, an interior reference can only be obtained from a dependently-typed reference if its permission is `imm` or `uni`.
 If multiple interior references are borrowed at the same time, they must all be to non-dependent interior types.
 Because of these restrictions, and while the interior borrowed references are alive,